msouppe/CMPE257_Mobile_Networks/paper/paper.md

 The simulation experiment titled Experimental Connectivity in [@mansfield_2016] outputs a graph depicting the percentage of connected networks based on Average Cumulative Visibility and population size.
-This graph can be seen in Figure 2.
+This graph can be seen in Figure 1.
 Intuitively, population size of 80 has the highest percentage of connected networks from ACV ranging from zero to hundred percent.
 The authors of [@mansfield_2016] explain that this is because a larger population can bypass obstacles in the terrain (e.g., mountain) more likely than a smaller population.
-For this reason, the percentage of connected networks drop as the populations size decreases.
+For this reason, the percentage of connected networks drops as the population size decreases.

-In our reproduced experiment output, depicted in Figure 3, a similar graph is seen.
+In our reproduced experiment output, depicted in Figure 2, a similar graph is seen.
 The reproduced experiment is not an exact copy of the original.
 This is because the experimental simulation outputs for Experimental Connectivity are intended to be probabilistic and vary